theobald-software/helpcenter.theobald-software.github.io/includes/components/report/report-columns-define.md

-This page shows how to define the columns and rows in the result set of a report extraction.<br>
+This page shows how to define the columns in the result set of a report extraction.<br>

-## Columns

 A report column is defined by its name, offset and length.
 Per default, all columns are of data type *string*.